 debut album “So Real” has an eclectic appeal that transcends many genres.

-Andrea's new CD titled "Lessons" was recorded at Berklee College of Music.
+Andrea's CD titled "Lessons" was recorded at Berklee College of Music.
 She was awarded the Faculty Recording Grant and just released the Album in April 2016.
 It

 features fellow voice faculty member Maggie Scott on piano, Rob Mitzner on drums and Dmitry Ishenko on bass. " This project was special because it honors all of the teachers that influenced my craft